-As a teenager, I had been lucky to have my own horse.
+As a teenager, I was lucky to have my own horse.
 Many of the ranches in the US are dude ranches, where guests can enjoy horseback riding with little of the work a working cattle ranch requires.
 I was looking to get my hands dirty, be close to the horses, and develop a bond with them – as much as one can do within a week.
 Our stay at the Sweet Grass Ranch did not disappoint, and I still smile when I relive our stay horse riding in Montana.

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.